-Seeking treatment for an accident injury in Marietta GA and the Greater Atlanta area, is essential after a car crash, but it is also important to take steps to protect your rights in the immediate aftermath.
+Seeking treatment for an accident injury in Marietta GA and the Greater Atlanta area, is essential after a car crash.
+However, it is also important to take steps to protect your rights in the immediate aftermath.
 Watch this video for advice on taking the right steps after an accident.

 The most important to step to take first is to get help for any serious medical injuries and to call the police.
 If it is not necessary to go to the hospital for immediate medical treatment, take pictures of the scene, including the position of the cars, the traffic conditions, the weather, and the immediate surroundings.
 Exchange information with the other driver and the police, but don’t discuss the accident.
 See a doctor as soon as possible for medical care, even if you feel fine.
 Some injuries, such as a whiplash injury, don’t cause symptoms right away but may require long-term pain management.

 Nearly one-third of automobile accidents in the United States are rear-end crashes; these incidents are also one of the most frequent causes of whiplash injury.
 Fortunately, rear-end accidents are some of the easiest accidents to avoid, helping you to prevent costly damages and car accident injuries that require prolonged medical care in Marietta GA and the Greater Atlanta area.